mnvr/music-making-machines/README.md

 ## Pitches and frequencies

-Frequency knobs in audio-rate oscillators typically use a baseline of C4 (middle C, MIDI 60, `f0 = 261.6256 Hz`) at their default position.
+Frequency knobs on VCO typically default to C4 (middle C, MIDI 60, `f0 = 261.6256 Hz`).
 This can be offset by an input voltage V which would use the 1 V/oct (volt-per-octave) standard for CV control of frequency information.
 Thus the offset frequency in terms of the input voltage V would be `f = f0 * 2 ^ V`, where `f0` is the aforementioned baseline C4.

-LFOs and clock generators should use 120 BPM (`f0 = 2 Hz`) as their default.
+LFOs and clock generators typically default to 120 BPM (`f0 = 2 Hz`).

 ### Patches are text files